Alex Levac

 Alex Levac (אלכס ליבק; born 1944, Tel Aviv) is an Israeli photojournalist and street photographer.
 He was awarded the Israel Prize for photography in 2005.

 Youth and studies

 Alex Levac was born in Tel Aviv in 1944.
-After graduating in philosophy and psychology from Tel Aviv University and in photography from the London College of Printing.
+He graduated in philosophy and psychology from Tel Aviv University and in photography from the London College of Printing.

 Career

 He began working as a freelance photographer in Brazil from 1971 to 1974.
 In 1974–79, he worked in London and later in Los Angeles (1979–81).
 In 1981, he returned to Israel and settled in Jerusalem.
 Levac is married to Maariv journalist Sherry Ansky and they have one child.

 In 1983, he became staff photographer for the daily Hadashot and since 1993 he is staff photographer for the Israeli daily Haaretz.
 In 1984, a photograph he took during the hijacking of a Tel Aviv bus disproved the official account of events and led to a long running scandal known as the Kav 300 affair.
 Levac has participated in a number of exhibitions, among them Amazon Indians, held at the University of California, Berkeley; the Ein Harod Israeli Biennale of Photography; and the Israel Museum in Jerusalem.
 He published five books.